Iretha/design-patterns/README.md

 ### Consider applying behavioral patterns when:
 - You have multiple handlers with no specific priority and they should handle requests, based on some rules or forward them (Chain of Responsibility)
+- When you have many options handled by a single handler (Command)
+- When you need to traverse some custom collection of elements sequentially, based on some business rule (Iterator)